enocean-js/enocean-js/README.md

 ## documentation

 the documentation is still lacking, sorry... the only thing i can offer for now is the description of the [content of enocean telegrams (EEP specification)](https://enocean-js.github.io/enocean-js/?eep=a5-02-01).
 It's not yet fully functional :-(

+## donate

+if you want to support this project, consider donating something to this address:

+Bitcoin: 1MKAPeq2gY57TwUR1bMSrCGZKYsfiVGKM4